-Ref: Supporting Pupils with Medical Conditions Туре: Policy Version: 08 Owner: Head teacher Date: February 2024 Status: Directors Approved
+Ref: Supporting Pupils with Medical Conditions Type: Policy

+Version: 10 Owner: Head teacher

+Date: June 2025 Status: Directors Approved

-- supporting and monitoring pupils with medical conditions through the development of an IHCP (Section 4.3), supporting staff with implementing an IHCP, ensuring that medical record keeping is accurate and provide advice/training as appropriate. - liaising with clinicians, a child's General Practitioner (GP) or other healthcare services on the appropriate support for a child and the associated staff training needs to inform the development and implementation of an IHCP. - ensuring that the boarding house is made aware of any medications administered to boarding pupils during the School day by providing the pupil with an administration of medication slip and calling the boarding house before the end of the School day.
+- supporting and monitoring pupils with medical conditions through the development of an IHCP (Section 4.3), supporting staff with implementing an IHCP, ensuring that medical record keeping is accurate and provide advice/training as appropriate. - liaising with clinicians, a child's General Practitioner (GP) or other healthcare services on the appropriate support for a child and the associated staff training needs to inform the development and implementation of an IHCP. - ensuring that the boarding house is made aware of any medications administered to boarding pupils during the School day by providing the pupil with an administration of medication slip and calling the boarding house before the end of the School day. - Undertake National College training on the administration of medicine.